How to Catch, Raise, and Print a Python Exception

 TracebackWhen an error occurs, you can trace it backto the source using this Python module.
 A traceback reports the function calls made at a given point in your code.
 Tracebacks are read from the bottom upward.

 Syntax ErrorSyntax is the set of rules that defines the structure of a language.
-A syntax error indicates you have entered a character or string that the program’s interpreter cannot understand.
+A syntax error indicates an invalid input.
+You have entered a character or string that the program’s interpreter cannot understand.

 try"Try" is a Python keyword.
 It enables you to test a code block for errors.